dpescatore/geolocation/README.md

 The solution is based on [Bootstrap](http://getbootstrap.com/) and [OpenLayers](https://openlayers.org/).

-In order to work with Bing maps you have to edit js/app.8.js file adding your own registered bing key.

 ## Template.html
 This is a demo page that use Bootstrap to built a web page that could be used as a template to embed a map.
 Has an upper navbar, a left sidebar useful to manage map layers, and an area designed for embed map.